Colfax massacre: Aftermath

 When the federal government appealed the case, it was heard by the US Supreme Court as United States v.
 Cruikshank (1875).
-The Supreme Court ruled that the Enforcement Act of 1870 (which was based on the Bill of Rights and 14th Amendment) applied only to actions committed by the state and that it did not apply to actions committed by individuals or private conspiracies (See, Morrison Remick Waite).
-This meant that the Federal government could not prosecute cases such as the Colfax killings.
+The Supreme Court ruled that the Enforcement Act of 1870 (which was based on the Bill of Rights and 14th Amendment) applied only to actions committed by the state and that it did not apply to actions committed by individuals or private conspiracies.
+This meant that the federal government could not prosecute cases such as the Colfax killings.
 The court said plaintiffs who believed their rights were abridged had to seek protection from the state.
 Louisiana did not prosecute any of the perpetrators of the Colfax massacre; most southern states would not prosecute White men for attacks against freedmen.
 Thus, enforcement of criminal sanctions under the act ended.

 The publicity about the Colfax massacre and subsequent Supreme Court ruling encouraged the growth of White paramilitary organizations.
-In May 1874, Nash formed the first chapter of the White League from his paramilitary group, and chapters soon were formed in other areas of Louisiana, as well as the southern parts of nearby states.
-Unlike the former KKK, they operated openly and often curried publicity.
-One historian described them as "the military arm of the Democratic Party."
+In May 1874, Nash formed the first chapter of the White League from his paramilitary group, and chapters were formed in other areas of Louisiana as well as the southern parts of nearby states.
+Unlike the Ku Klux Klan, they operated openly and often curried publicity.
+One historian describes them as "the military arm of the Democratic Party."
 Other paramilitary groups such as the Red Shirts also arose, especially in South Carolina and Mississippi, which also had Black majorities of population, and in certain counties in North Carolina.

 Paramilitary groups used violence and murder to terrorize leaders among the freedmen and White Republicans, as well as to repress voting among freedmen during the 1870s.
 Black American citizens had little recourse.
-In August 1874, for instance, the White League threw out Republican officeholders in Coushatta, Red River Parish, assassinating the six Whites before they left the state, and killing five to 15 freedmen who were witnesses.
+In August 1874, for instance, the White League threw out Republican officeholders in Coushatta, Red River Parish, assassinating six Whites and killing five to 15 freedmen who were witnesses in the Coushatta massacre.
 Four of the White men killed were related to the state representative from the area.
 Such violence served to intimidate voters and officeholders; it was one of the methods that White Democrats used to gain control of the state legislature in the 1876 elections and ultimately to end Reconstruction in Louisiana.

 Remembrances

-"Liberty Monument", a piece of pottery which was created in 1873 by White artists Wallace and Cornwall Kirkpatrick, owners of Anna Pottery in Anna, Illinois.
-It depicts Lady Liberty at the top, it depicts the Colfax massacre as its main scene, and it also depicts Schuyler Colfax, criticizing his involvement in the Crédit Mobilier scandal.
-This photo was taken at the Winterthur Museum, Garden and Library in 2022.
+"Liberty Monument", pottery created in 1873 by White artists Wallace and Cornwall Kirkpatrick in Anna, Illinois.
+It depicts Lady Liberty at the top, the Colfax massacre as its main scene, and Schuyler Colfax, criticizing his involvement in the Crédit Mobilier scandal.

-In Louisiana as well as in the rest of the United States, the scale of the massacre and the political conflict which it represents are significant in relation to the history of Reconstruction, the history of racism against African Americans and the history of racism in the United States.
+The scale of the massacre and the political conflict which it represents are significant in relation to the history of Reconstruction, the history of racism against African Americans and the history of racism in the United States.